Maternity support worker

 You may find it helpful to get some experience of working in healthcare by doing a work placement.
 There may also be opportunities to volunteer.
 This could help you when applying to university, college or a new job with NHSScotland.

-A Modern Apprenticeship could give you the skills, knowledge and work experience to become a maternity support worker.
+A Foundation Apprenticeship could give you the skills, knowledge and work experience you need to start your career journey as a maternity support worker.

 As a maternity support worker, you will help care for mothers, their babies and families before, during and after childbirth.
 You’ll provide information, reassurance and assistance to mothers and newborns, making sure they receive safe and high-quality maternity care.
 Maternity support workers do not make clinical judgements or decisions about mothers or their babies.